 History of the USS McMorris (DE-1036)

 The USS McMorris was built by the American Ship Building Company in Lorain, Ohio.
 Mrs. McMorris sponsored the vessel, and Lieutenant Commander Martin Zenni was assigned commanding officer when the ship was placed in commission in March 1960 at Charleston in South Carolina.
-After completing shakedown off the East Coast, the ship departed for the Naval Station San Diego in order to report to Cruiser-Destroyer Force, Pacific Fleet.
+After completing shakedown off the East Coast, the ship departed for the Naval Station San Diego to report to Cruiser-Destroyer Force, Pacific Fleet.
 In April 1961, the McMorris was on a six-month deployment in the Far East waters.
 Simultaneously, the ship was part of the anti-submarine warfare group within the 7th Fleet and also served as a goodwill ship while making port calls in Japan.

 In May 1965, the ship left Pearl Harbor, its newly assigned homeport, for operations in the Vietnam area.
 The McMorris was given the role of the flagship of Commander Escort Squadron 5, along which it took part in Operation Market Time, mainly in missions involving search and surveillance, becoming the first destroyer escort that participated in naval gunfire in the combat zone off Vietnam.
 The ship went back to Hawaii later that year in August when it was commanded to operate with Task Force 92, and shortly after, it was assigned the flagship of CortRon 7 for when convoy missions were to take place.
 Two more deployments occupied the rest of the year for the McMorris, one to the area of the North Pacific and one to the area of the South Pacific.